Join Deep Green Resistance

 NB: Do not contact us if you are involved in underground action or are considering taking such actions.
 This is not safe for you or for us.
 Instead, read up on security culture and the importance of the firewall using a secure and anonymous internet connection.

 Organize & Build Alliances

-- Organize meet-ups to discuss deep green ideas, plan actions, and build a supportive community.
+- Organize meet-ups to discuss deep green ideas, plan actions, and community of resistance.

 - Offer services and solidarity to activist groups and communities in struggle, without trying to co-opt them.

 - Meet, talk with, and begin to work with feminist, anti-racist, immigrant rights, indigenous, farm workers rights, labor, environmental activists and others.

 - If applicable, organize solely with women, people of color, or other groups around the issues you face.

 - Build community self-sufficiency and mutual aid in your area.

 - Mobilize people to undertake civil disobedience or related tactics for current struggles in your area.